scripting/Mastodon-API/readme.md

 Please don't send me a link to a hot mess of bullshit.
 I need it in 1.
 2. 3. format.

-You can post any thoughts you have about getting this started in this thread.
+You can post any thoughts you have about getting this started in <a href="https://github.com/scripting/reallySimpleActivityPub/issues/1">this thread</a>.